railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 The process is this:

-*   Sign into Travis-CI using your GitHub account
+* Sign into Travis CI using your GitHub account
 * Go to your "Accounts" page
 * Turn "on" any repositories you want to run CI on
 * Create a .travis.yml file within the root directory of your project and commit it to your GitHub repository

-The .travis.yml file determines the configuration settings for Travis-CI so it knows how to handle running the tests for your project.
+The .travis.yml file determines the configuration settings for Travis CI so it knows how to handle running the tests for your project.
 Let's create it as follows:

-{% highlight sh %}
+{% highlight yaml %}
 language: ruby
 cache: bundler

 rvm:
   - 1.25.26

 script: 'bundle exec rake spec'

 bundler_args: --without development

 branches:
   only:
     - master

 notifications:
   email:
     - you@example.com
 {% endhighlight %}

-We need to add "gem 'rake'" to our Gemfile within the ":test" group, as this is a requirement of Travis-CI.
+We need to add "gem 'rake'" to our Gemfile within the ":test" group, as this is a requirement of Travis CI.

-Travis-CI uses RVM (Ruby Version Manager) for installing Rubies on their servers.
+Travis CI uses RVM (Ruby Version Manager) for installing Rubies on their servers.
 So we need to specify what Ruby versions we want to run our tests against.

 Also, let's add to spec/spec_helper.rb the following:
-{% highlight sh %}
+{% highlight ruby %}
- require 'pry' if ENV['APP_ENV'] == 'debug'"
+require 'pry' if ENV['APP_ENV'] == 'debug'
 {% endhighlight %}

 and make clear in our Gemfile which gems are required for testing and which for development:

-{% highlight sh %}
+{% highlight ruby %}
 group :test do
   gem 'rake'
   gem 'rspec'
 end

 group :development do
   gem 'guard'
   gem 'guard-rspec'
   gem 'pry'

   # Adds debugging steps to Pry
   # continue, step, next
   gem 'pry-remote'